LukeMathWalker/LukeMathWalker/README.md

 ### Ciao! ✋

 I am a mathematician turned Machine Learning Engineer turned Software Engineer.
-I am an immigrant living in London (UK 🇬🇧), born and raised in Rome (Italy 🇮🇹).
+I was born and raised in in Rome (Italy 🇮🇹), but I spent 6 years in London's (UK 🇬🇧) tech scene.

 ### Writing ✍️
 - 💬 I blog fairly regularly on [A Learning Journal](https://lpalmieri.com).
 You can [subscribe to my newsletter](https://www.lpalmieri.com/subscribe/) to be notified when new content is published.